sylvialchen/sylvialchen/README.md

 #### Hi 👋

 I started coding last year and I ***haven't been able to stop***.
 I enjoy breaking down concepts into clear, well-thought out objects (models, components, or entities), then puzzling solutions accordingly.
-I definitely love a good ERD, where corporate/people-processes ERDs have been in my wheelhouse from my prior specialty.
-I love a good challenge, and I'm currently open to building solutions that can help you and your team(s)!
+I definitely love a good ERD, where corporate and people processes have been in my wheelhouse as a career switcher.
+I like a good challenge, but moreover, I love a good solution.
+I'm currently open to building products and features that can help you and your team(s)!

 The projects deployed here are related to classwork, homework and projects